 Then it will start the provisioning process.

-In case of Web Registration Wizard, the provider itself must find a way how to pass the
+In case of Web Registration Wizard on iOS and Android, the provider itself must find a way how to pass the

 * character in the